sentrium-security/CTF-Write-Ups/debugger_unchained.md

 ## Debugger Unchained

 This was one of the web apps included in the HackTheBox Business CTF 'Dirty Money'.
-It was rated as easy and in the unexpected heat of the British summer I managed to turn this into a box that was hard...all we be explained.
+It was rated as easy and in the unexpected heat of the British summer I managed to turn this into a box that was hard...all will be explained.

-There's nothing particular new in this write up and I've read a few that are much more effective than my process, but there may be some new or at least different techniques that can be used by others.
+There's nothing particularly new in this write up and I've read a few that are much more elegant than my process, but there may be some new or at least different techniques that can be used by others.

 ## Challenge Description